DMotorina/frontend-project-12/README.md

 ## Description
 Hexlet Chat is similar to Slack chat (very simplified version)

+Communication is divided into channels.
+Each channel is a separate chat where users can communicate with each other.
+On the left, you'll see a full list of available channels you can join.
+You can also create your own channel.
+By default, you are automatically added to #general.
+This is a common channel for communication between all users.
+In the messages section you will be able to send private messages to other people who are registered in our chat.
+A list of your most recent conversations will be displayed here.

 ## Requirements
 The minimum version of node.js - 13.2.0